 Yes.
 Once you reach your Required Beginning Date you must start taking distributions from the Plan.
 These distributions are called Required Minimum Distributions.
-Failure to take these payments can result in an

-IRS penalty tax of 50% of the amount that should have been distributed.
-Your Required Beginning Date is when you actually retire or age 70 1/2, whichever is later.
+Failure to take these payments can result in an IRS penalty tax of 50% of the amount that should have been distributed.
+Your Required Beginning Date is when you actually retire or age 70-1/2 (for Participants born before July 1, 1949) or age 72 (for Participants born after June 30, 1949), whichever is later.